 Dubbo has a surprisingly diverse dining scene.
 There are plenty of options for lunch and dinner, but here are two recommendations.
 After a busy morning of sightseeing, drop into the Village Bakery Café for a mouth-watering, award-winning 100% Aussie beef pie.
 The bakery is owned and operated by a fourth-generation Dubbo family.
 Try the ‘pie of the day’.
 You won’t be disappointed!

 In the evening, book a table at Two Doors Wine and Tapas Lounge.
 It serves Modern Australian cuisine with a Mediterranean twist.
 There’s an extensive wine list on offer or you may like to sample the zesty sangria.
 Try the delicious steak tacos, and if you have room for dessert, indulge in the churros in caramel sauce.

 There are so many ways to enjoy the Macquarie River, which flows through the centre of Dubbo.
 You can walk or ride the cycling tracks that follow the course of the river for several kilometres, or hire a kayak or stand-up paddle board from Adventure Craft Hire.
 Leave some time to explore Terramungamine Reserve, which is located by the river to the north of the city.
 It has more than 150 rock grooves created by generations of the Tubbagah First People for sharpening tools and weapons.
 Swimming is an option at popular Sandy Beach, while on the opposite side of the river, Sir Roden Cutler Park makes a great picnic spot.

 The Dubbo Farmers Market is held on the first and third Saturday of the month come rain, hail or shine.
 Enjoy a fresh coffee while browsing the stalls for wonderful local produce.
 The goodies on offer include fruits, vegetables and herbs, along with freshly baked bread, preserves, marinades and much more.
-The market is the perfect spot to shop for that riverside picnic.
+Pick up supplies for that riverside picnic.